UK Royal Mint 50p coin in circulation the rarest ones

 The difference among above like 2^0(=1) and 2^1(=2, two different finish standards) and 2^2 (=4, Tynwald Hill, a 4-tiered hill).
 The base 2 comes from a coin having two sides.

-The meaning of 2-digit die mark represents the First Day of Minting (FDM) like AA and BB in base metal, B in precious metal.
+The meaning of 2-digit die mark represents the First Day of Minting (FDM) like AA and BB in base metal, B in precious metal. *Note: considers as position in line.

 **Note: AE, AF, BE and BF were only appeared on circulating commemorative coins like IOM Xmas 50p coin, and not on circulating coins.
 DD was spotted on 1980 circulating coins.
 Also, the Prefix B indicates a (at least) prooflike or proof finish standard.
 This source comes from 50p coins.